Skip to main content

 Not a translation method, but a handling method: lifting a verse out of its paragraph argument to support a pre-made claim.

-• Translation Drift (the term you’re referencing)
+• Translation Drift

 The slow slide where a rendering becomes the “meaning,” then preaching builds on the English concept until it replaces the Greek lemma’s range and the passage’s constraints—often reinforced by tradition and repetition.
+Look at the wide range of meanings given to some Greek words and you will wonder if this has happened in many places.

 1. Name the lemma, not the English word.
 If a sermon argument depends on an English term (“partner,” “means,” “seed”), identify the Greek lemma first (e.g., κοινωνία, δύναμις, δικαιοσύνη) and study it, refuse to let the English outrun it.